bytebunny/develop_env/report.md

 The `free()` function takes the pointer returned by `malloc()` and de-allocates the memory.
 No indication of success or failure is returned.

-The program does not longer fail for the size that triggered the segmentation fault.
+The program does not fail anymore for the size that triggered the segmentation fault when using the stack memory.

 ## Memory fragmentation